-Firstly, we will visit FREIXENET, one of the most traditional cellars of the country, whose origins date back to 1861.
-You will dive into the history of the legendary company, one of the largest producers of cava in the world, and its guides will explain you everything about the cava production process, from the first pressing of the grapes to the secondary fermentation.
-In turn, you will see how technology has adapted to the traditional method, on a train ride for its extensive underground facilities.
+First, we will visit Freixenet, one of the most traditional cellars of the country, whose origins date back to 1861.
+You will dive into the history of this legendary company, one of the largest producers of cava in the world and its guides will explain you everything about the cava production process, from the first pressing of the grapes to the secondary fermentation.
+You will also see how technology has adapted to the traditional method on a train ride for its extensive underground facilities.

-Finally, as is to be expected, Freixenet will offer you the chance to taste the different Cava of the house.
-Maybe you would love to purchase some exemplary in its store "Dolores Ferrer" which houses an assortment of products to meet the diverse palates.
+At the end, you will get the opportunity to taste the different Cava of the house.
+You will also be able to purchase some exemplary in its store "Dolores Ferrer" which houses an assortment of products to meet the diverse palates.